shawnr/practical-javascript-2-webapps/caching-data/saving-user-generated-data.md

 // ... more code ... //
 ```

-The `vue-ls` module comes through as `Vue.ls` and we can use the `get` and `set` methods to work with the values in `localStorage`.
+We use the `get` and `set` methods to work with the values in `localStorage`.
 In the example above, we see the methods for `addItem` and `removeItem` are using `Vue.ls.set` to set the updated values in `localStorage` at the same time as the value is set on the `this.shoppingCart` object.

 We can look at this next example to see how we can initialize the `shoppingCart` object when we load a component: